cables-gl/cables_docs/md/faq/patch_permissions/patch_permissions.md

 # Patch Permissions

-A cables patch can have different states and also diffent people working on the project.
+A cables patch can have different states and also different people working on the project.
 Here is a rundown of the different levels of permission cables offers to teams and individuals.

 ## Public

-You can, and should, make a patch public to show it to the world, and the cables community.
+You can, and should, make a patch public to show it to the world and the cables community.
 Every person with the URL to your patch can look at it on the patch page, open the editor to see how you patched it all together and clone it to remix the patch.
-If you come across a public patch and want to remix it, we strongly encourage your to adhere to the licence the patch has been published with.
+If you come across a public patch and want to remix it, we strongly encourage you to adhere to the licence the patch has been published with.
 Credit the author(s)!

-While it is possible to view a patch with user-ops on the patch page and the editor, cloning such a patch will need the patchowner to be a collaborator (see below) in the patch for their user-ops to work.
+While it is possible to view a patch with [user-ops](../../5_writing_ops/coding_ops) on the patch page and the editor, cloning such a patch will need the patch owner to be a collaborator (see below) in the patch for their user-ops to work.

 ## Secret Link